Guidelines for Public Liturgy

 You should receive in your hand

-Remain in your pew for communion and the minister of communion will come to you and distribute communion to you as you kneel
+Remain in your pew for communion and the minister of communion will come to you and distribute communion to you where you are

 As Mass ends our hospitality team will dismiss your pew